April 2026 Comparison Guide

 Can I use AI voices for commercial projects?

-Yes — most paid plans include commercial usage rights.
-Notevibes, ElevenLabs, Murf, and others explicitly allow commercial use on their premium tiers.
-Always verify the specific license terms for your use case.
+Yes — most paid plans include commercial rights.
+Notevibes, ElevenLabs, and Murf all allow it on their premium tiers.
+Just check the specific license terms for your use case — some tools restrict certain industries or require attribution.

 How much do AI voice generators cost?